Villa of the Quintilii: Discovery and excavations

 In 1776 Gavin Hamilton, the entrepreneurial painter and purveyor of Roman antiquities, excavated some parts of the Villa of the Quintilii, still called "Roma Vecchia", and the sculptures he uncovered revealed the imperial nature of the site:

 A considerable ruin is seen near this last upon the right hand, and is generally considered to have been the ruins of a Villa of Domitian's nurse.
 The fragments of Collossal Statues found near this ruin confirms me in this opinion, the excellent sculptour strengthens this supposition...

-There he found five marble sculptures, including "An Adonis asleep", that he sold to Charles Townley and have come to the British Museum and "A Bacchante with the tyger", listed as sold to Mr Greville.
+There he found five marble sculptures, including "An Adonis asleep", that he sold to Charles Townley and which has come to the British Museum and "A Bacchante with the tyger", listed as sold to Mr Greville.
 The large marble relief of Asclepius found at the site passed from Hamilton to the Earl of Shelburne, later Marquess of Lansdowne, at Lansdowne House, London.
 The "Braschi Venus" from the site was purchased by Pius VI's nephew, Luigi Braschi Onesti.

-Today the archeological site houses a museum with marble friezes and sculptures that once adorned the villa.
+Today the archaeological site houses a museum with marble friezes and sculptures that once adorned the villa.
 The nympheum, the hall of the tepidarium and the baths may also be visited.
 A grand terrace overlooking the Via Appia Nuova, which dates back to 1784, commands a fine view of the Castelli Romani district.
 The villa's grounds extended even beyond the route of the Via Appia Nuova.

 In 2018, new excavations uncovered an extravagant and extraordinary winery and triclinium, built over the starting gates of the Commodus' circus, which features marble-clad instead of opus signinum treading areas, and a distribution system with fountains of wine that flowed from the production spaces down into the cellar.
 The facility has equipment normally found in ancient Roman wineries, but the level of decoration and theatre indicate that it served a more unusual purpose of conspicuous production and potential vintage ritual for the elite of imperial Roman society.
 Triclinia (dining rooms) with wide entrances surrounded this winery area on three sides, their walls and floors covered in elaborate opus sectile with exotic marbles in geometrical patterns, indicating that the emperor entertained here around the theatrical spectacle of wine production.
 It is similar to the ceremonial winery of the imperial Villa Magna in Latium.
 It is dated to the reign of Gordian III (r.
 238-244 AD).

+The site

+The villa's earliest residential and reception areas of the Quintilii brothers are dated to the first decades of the 2nd century between the Hadrianic era and the reign of Marcus Aurelius.
+The various sectors of the villa were architecturally arranged on different levels connected by courtyards and gardens enclosed by porticoed corridors.
+The gardens were furnished with ornamental vegetable species and basins with water jets, of which a square-shaped example remains.